chef-boneyard/resource/chef/cookbooks/crazytown/README.md

 - `relative_to: '/home'` is a modifier for `Path` saying "when the user says `home_dir 'jkeiser2'`, set `home_dir` to `/home/jkeiser2`."
 - `default { username }` is a *computed default*: if the user does not set `home_dir`, `home_dir` will be `/home/<username>`

-NOTE: you can define a resource *anywhere* by writing `ChefDSL.resource :name do ... end`, and writing `property` and `recipe` statements inside.
+NOTE: you can define a resource *anywhere* by writing `ChefResource.resource :name do ... end`, and writing `property` and `recipe` statements inside.
 You can do this in `libraries`, `recipes` or even outside Chef.

 Building Primitive Resources: Load and Converge
 -----------------------------------------------

 Up until now, we've been showing "compound" resources whose primary job is to wrap other resources like `file`, `package` and `service`.
 This is enough for huge numbers of people, and the primitive resources handle the work of "test-and-set," showing the "(up to date)" if nothing needs to change, or the green text when a change occurs.

 Sometimes you need to build a real primitive resource, when `file` `package` and `service` aren't enough.
-When this comes up, ChefDSL handles the work of test-and-set for you with the `load` and `converge` methods.
+When this comes up, ChefResource handles the work of test-and-set for you with the `load` and `converge` methods.

 Consider a simple file resource: